Shane0821/5003-Stock-Analysis/README.md

 ```
 This will start scrapers which send data to kafka.

-Finally, we start spark streaming to process data and send it to db/front end:
+Finally, we start spark streaming to process data and send it to db/front end.
+Create a new terminal and execute:
 ```
 python3 data_processor.py
 ```